salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ![image_21.png](images/X1_MATLAB_Intro_media_image_21.png)

 - Continue or Step will execute the paused line of code
 - Clicking on the Stop Icon will stop the code without executing the paused line.

 ## Comments

 Sometimes you want to add a comment along with your code.
 The special character % indicates the start of a comment.
-Comments appear as green text
+Comments appear as green text.

 ```matlab
 a = 1 % This is a comment
 ```

-…notice that the comment is not executed.
+…Notice that the comment is not executed.

-## Clear all
+## Clearing Variables and the Command Window

-Clear your workspace and the command window by executing following commands:
+Clear your workspace and the command window by executing the following commands:

 ```matlab linenums="1"
 clearvars